-FOMC Policy on External Communications of Committee Participants1 As adopted effective June 22, 2011
+FOMC Policy on External Communications of Committee Participants1

 PREAMBLE

 The Federal Open Market Committee (FOMC) is committed to providing clear and timely information to the public about the Committee's monetary policy actions and the rationale for those decisions.
 Indeed, considerable evidence indicates that central bank transparency increases the effectiveness of monetary policy and enables households and businesses to make better-informed decisions.